DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 stretch over epochs, and cross and cover all continents.
-In European mythologies, amongst others, a flood or deluge is more often than not sent by some kind of deity as a result of a conflict between deities or as the fallout of god’s wrath.
+In European mythologies, amongst others, a flood or deluge is more often than not sent by some kind of deity as a result of a conflict between deities or as the fallout of God’s wrath.
 Charles leaves the signification of the flood in *Fragments on Machines* open to interpretation.
 When understood as a metaphor for the ‘new king’ of algorithmic high-frequency trading, wrath is upon us.
 In another reading, the apparatuses of financial